+(A) Exceptions pertaining to poultry.
+The keeping of poultry may be permitted subject to the following restrictions, prohibitions, and conditions.

+(1) The keeping of domesticated hens/ducks shall be allowed in residentially zoned districts.
+No person shall be allowed more than 6 permitted domesticated hens/ducks, nor shall any property be permitted to house more than 6 domesticated hens/ducks in residentially zone districts

-- (A) Exceptions pertaining to poultry.
-The keeping of poultry may be permitted subject to the following restrictions, prohibitions, and conditions. - (1) The keeping of domesticated hens (female chickens) shall be allowed in residentially zoned districts. - (2) Other types of fowl and poultry, such as ducks, geese, guinea, quail, pigeons or turkeys shall not be considered domesticated animals. - (3) Roosters shall be prohibited.
+(2) Other types of fowl and poultry, such as ducks, geese, guinea, quail, pigeons or turkeys shall not be considered domesticated hens.

+(3) Roosters shall be prohibited.
 Breeding of permitted hens shall be prohibited on property premises.
-On-site slaughtering is prohibited. - (4) All domesticated hens shall be kept outside of a habitable structure in a fenced chicken enclosure (chicken run), and a portion of the chicken enclosure must include a covered coop structure (henhouse).
+On-site slaughtering is prohibited.

+(4) All domesticated hens/ducks shall be kept outside of a habitable structure in a fenced chicken/duck enclosure (chicken/duck run), and a portion of the enclosure must include a covered coop structure.
 The chicken coop shall provide at least two (2) square feet per chicken.
 The chicken enclosure shall provide at least six (6) square feet per bird, and the enclosure shall also include the coop within the closure.
+The duck coop shall provide at least four (4) square feet per duck, same for the run for the duck.
 The enclosure and the coop shall be located in the rear of the property ten (10) feet away from any side residence.
 The coop shall be covered and enclosed on all sides.
-The enclosure shall be open to the air above, or the enclosure may be covered by a permeable material approved by the department of building and codes. - (5) Any food storage shall be kept in airtight, predator proof and weatherproof containers. - (6) There shall be a one-time application fee of twenty-five dollars (\$25.00) [five dollars (\$5.00)] for any person applying for a chicken permit.
-As part of the permit process and at the time of the permit application, the applicant shall provide a site drawing showing the location of the proposed chicken enclosure and the chicken coop in relationship to the applicant's real property line boundaries.
-Final permit approval shall be subject to inspection of the completed structure by the Animal Control Officer or Code Enforcement Officer of the City of Oak Grove. - (7) The permit cannot be transferred or assigned to any other person.
-A permit shall expire upon sale or other transfer of the property, or if the permit holder ceases to reside at the property for which the permit was granted. - (8) A permanent screening buffer shall be required.
+The enclosure shall be open to the air above, or the enclosure may be covered by a permeable material approved by the department of building and codes.

+(5) Any food storage shall be kept in airtight, predator proof and weatherproof containers.

+(6) There shall be a one-time application fee of five dollars (\$5.00) for any person applying for a chicken/duck permit.
+As part of the permit process and at the time of the permit application, the applicant shall provide a site drawing showing the location of the proposed chicken/duck enclosure and the chicken/duck coop in relationship to the applicant's real property line boundaries.
+Final permit approval shall be subject to inspection of the completed structure by the Animal Control Officer or Code Enforcement Officer of the City of Oak Grove.

+(7) The permit cannot be transferred or assigned to any other person.
+A permit shall expire upon sale or other transfer of the property, or if the permit holder ceases to reside at the property for which the permit was granted.

+(8) A permanent screening buffer shall be required.
 The screening buffer shall be located no closer than the minimum front yard setback of the applicant's property.
-This permanent screening buffer may be a fence, shrubbery or other similar structure or plant. - (9) The chicken coop enclosure shall be well maintained and regularly cleaned to control dust, odor and waste, in order to not constitute a nuisance, safety hazard or health problem to surrounding properties.
-As part of proper maintenance, the permit holder must remove any chicken waste on a regular basis, at least biweekly, and dispose of it in a proper manner.
-Chicken waste includes excrement, uneaten feed, feathers or other waste items.
-If the enclosure and coop are not properly maintained and results in the occurrence of a nuisance, the Animal Control Officer or the Code Enforcement Officer may treat the nuisance as any other nuisance pursuant to existing law, regardless if the permit holder has an otherwise valid permit. - (10) Any permit may be revoked upon any finding of any violation by any person of any provisions herein.
+This permanent screening buffer may be a fence, shrubbery or other similar structure or plant.
+(9) The chicken/duck coop enclosure shall be well maintained and regularly cleaned to control dust, odor and waste, in order to not constitute a nuisance, safety hazard or health problem to surrounding properties.
+As part of proper maintenance, the permit holder must remove any chicken/duck waste on a regular basis, at least biweekly, and dispose of it in a proper manner.
+Chicken/duck waste includes excrement, uneaten feed, feathers or other waste items.
+If the enclosure and coop are not properly maintained and results in the occurrence of a nuisance, the Animal Control Officer or the Code Enforcement Officer may treat the nuisance as any other nuisance pursuant to existing law, regardless if the permit holder has an otherwise valid permit.

-Penalty: A first offense under this chapter shall result in a fine of not greater than \$50.
-A second offense shall result in a fine of not greater than \$100.
-All other offenses shall result in a fine of not greater than \$200.
-Each day's continued violation shall constitute a separate offense.
+(10) Any permit may be revoked upon any finding of any violation by any person of any provisions herein.

-SECTION 14.
-CITATION FOR VIOLATIONS.
+SECTION 15-CITATION FOR VIOLATIONS